 Should you have any questions, one of our volunteers will do their best to satisfy your request and we hope you enjoy the new facility… we’d appreciate if you would tell your friends and family and encourage them to visit.

-The Visitor Centre is open Tuesdays, Wednesdays, Thursdays, Saturdays and Sundays 10:30am to 3pm each day.
+The Visitor Centre is open Wednesdays, Saturdays and Sundays 10:30am to 3pm each day.